 Writing a cover letter is one of the things that is misunderstood by the majority of job seekers today.
 It may well be because most of them believe that cover letters don't really matter that much nowadays.
 Instead, they focus on their resumes to land more interviews.
 What people forget is that submitting a good cover letter along with a resume can never hurt; the worst case scenario assumes it won't be read at all.
 However, if HRs take time to read the document, a good cover letter can give a huge advantage to those trying to get a job.
 Most people are happy to find a cover letter sample somewhere online and copy-paste information from their resumes.
 Others take it a step further, searching through cover letter templates, analyzing which cover letter format would be the best.
 Although all of the samples and templates are instrumental in writing a cover letter, one should be careful not to simply use a generic cover letter template - it will make one look as an average candidate.
 The purpose of a good cover letter is the opposite - to prove that you are so much more than an average candidate.

+What Is A Cover Letter?Before we get to some actionable cover letter writing advice, we should understand the basics by answering one simple question - what is a cover letter?
+Although a cover letter definition is nothing too difficult to grasp, some people don't really understand what this document implies.
+According to the definition, a cover letter is a document that is sent along with a resume or CV.
+But the truth of the matter is that it is so much more than some kind of a letter accompanying your main marketing document.
 Those applying for jobs usually send a cover letter as a part of their application for employment in order to introduce themselves to prospective employers.
 The thing is that employers are looking for job seekers to share their stories and explain why they must be hired while most job seekers simply copy-paste information from their resumes.
 So often a cover letter simply becomes a copy of resume making it nothing special (useless) at all.
 The problem is that this kind of cover letter is not what employers expect.
 Companies are looking for people who would provide individualized cover letters to demonstrate their genuine interest in the position.
 Be it a cover letter for internship or cover letter for a job, it must be customized to the company's needs and wants.
 That's where hiring authorities draw a line between lousy cover letters and effective ones.

 Cover Letters Make A DifferenceWhile many job seekers don't accept the idea that cover letters can make a huge difference in their job search process, others use it as an instrument to get a better standing in the eyes of prospective employers.
 Whether you write your cover letter on your own or choose to order cover letter writing service, make sure that in the end you have a document that is customized to a specific job opening.
 Now that you know what a good cover letter looks like, you can tweak your application package to land more interviews.